Buffalo State University: Programs and centers

-Research

-Through the Research Foundation for the State University of New York, Buffalo State receives more grants and research support than all SUNY colleges and universities combined.

-Activities include an annual student research symposium, a summer research fellowship program, a small grants program to support academic-year research, travel support for students presenting or performing at professional meetings and conferences, and faculty development opportunities related to undergraduate research.

 Rankings

 Buffalo State was ranked 31 in the category Top Public Schools Regional Universities (North) by U.S. News & World Report's "Best Colleges 2012."
 When all public and private institutions are included, Buffalo State is ranked 110 in the Top Regional Universities (North) Tier 1, as of 2016.
 In the same report in 2012, it ranked 73rd nationally for graduate schools in speech-language pathology.

 Ranking Web of Universities ranks Buffalo State 4 out of 100 top universities in the Northern Region of the United States and 1,000 out of the top 12,000 in the world.
 International Colleges & Universities ranks Buffalo State as the 17th best university in New York State out of 145.

 Student life

 Demographics

 There are 8,082 undergraduates and 1,036 graduate students enrolled.
 The undergraduate population (Fall 2018) was 43 percent male and 57 percent female.
 The overall admission rate of new students (2016) was 62 percent.
-Students both in and out of state, as well as from other countries, are a foundation of the student body; many students hail from the New York City metropolitan area.

-Roughly one-quarter of Buffalo State's students live on campus.
-The university provides a variety of options for its resident students.
-Some residence halls house first-year students exclusively; some house a mixture of students, and some are reserved for upper-division students.
-Additionally, there is a mix of specialty housing for specific groups and interests.

-Through the International and Exchange Programs Office, Buffalo State students can study at another campus in the United States, Canada, or around the world.
-Students have the opportunity to join more than 81 campus organizations, including 22 fraternities and sororities and an International Students Organization (ISO).